Ewaolx/Particle-Filter/README.md

 Implementation of classic particle filter algorithm.
 Consists of prediction-updating updates in an approximate manner.
 The samples from the distribution are represented by a set of particles; each particle has a likelihood weight assigned to it that represents the probability of that particle being sampled from the probability density function.

-The images below shows the sample distribution over the course of 10 timesteps, each consisiting of predict-update step
+The images below shows the sample distribution over the course of 10 timesteps, each consisiting of predict-update step.

 ![1](https://user-images.githubusercontent.com/34932185/50747848-2ddae480-1204-11e9-8e0b-cbf11e02947e.png)
 ![2](https://user-images.githubusercontent.com/34932185/50747851-303d3e80-1204-11e9-9489-c503b2b20d3f.png)